gokcedilek/portfolio/content/project/alida/index.md

 Timeline: May - Dec 2021

 Being a part of the Surveys team at Alida has allowed me to grow myself as a software developer and a team player in various ways.
-The tasks I have contributed to so far can be summarized as follows:
+The projects I have been involved in during my internship can be summarized as follows:

 - Carry Forward Answers